Fringe Benefit Rates

-The University of Minnesota Office of Budget and Finance has reached an agreement with the Department of Health and Human Services (DHHS) on the FY20 fringe benefit rates.
+The University of Minnesota Office of Budget and Finance has reached an agreement with the Department of Health and Human Services (DHHS) on the FY21 fringe benefit rates as follows:

 To accommodate proposals that have already been submitted to SPA, or are in progress in the academic departments, SPA will allow the old rates to be used during a brief period of transition.
-However, all proposals submitted to SPA after the close of business on Friday, April 12th will be expected to use the new rates.
+However, all proposals submitted to SPA after the close of business on Thursday, April 30th will be expected to incorporate the new rates.

 The EGMS support team will be updating EGMS to reflect these new rates as soon as possible.
-The Budget Office will post the fringe rate matrix and graduate tuition remission table on their website.
-After the Board of Regents approves the FY20 budget, those documents will also appear in the appendices section of the budget policy.
+The Budget Office will soon be posting the fringe rate matrix and graduate tuition remission table at U Budget Instructions: Annual Budget.
+After the Board of Regents approves the FY21 budget, those documents will also appear in the appendices section of the budget policy.